gmalysa/ld2l/client/markdown/rules.md

 1. All players, if present, must be given the opportunity to play at least once in each series.

-2. If a player leaves a team, they may be permanently replaced by a Free Agent of the same “draft tier” following discussion with the admins.
+2. If a player leaves a team, they may be permanently replaced by a Free Agent of the same "draft tier" following discussion with the admins.

 3. Disbands, kicking players, and leaving teams are strongly discouraged and may result in being unvouched or losing captain permissions for future seasons, depending on circumstances.